You’re ready to move up, but people keep telling you that you don’t look the part of a leader. You need executive presence – and here’s how to get it.

 5. Be Positive.

-Notice how often you complain or use sarcasm to make a point.
+In or use sarcasm to make a point.
 Your complaints may be justified, but the act of complaining projects powerlessness.
-You are essentially saying, “not only is this situation bad, unfair or intolerable, I expect some one else to do something about it!”
+You are essentially saying, “not only is this situation bad, unfair, or intolerable, I expect someone else to do something about it!”
 If you are the complainer, you aren’t the leader.

 6. Get Feedback…the Right Way.